How To Break Up With Your Therapist? Finding A Good Fit

 If the counselor, therapist, or clinical psychologist is truly a professional, they aren’t likely to take this decision to discontinue sessions personally.
 This does not necessarily mean that your counselor should not care about your feelings as a patient or have your well-being at heart.

 When individuals meet counselors, the idea is usually for one to gain strategies that they can apply in everyday situations to better themselves.
 Counseling should never result in anyone being dependent upon a therapist.
-Likewise, a counselor should never make you feel bad because you have chosen to discontinue sessions or give you the impression you are hurting them by leaving.
+Likewise, a counselor should never make you feel bad because you have chosen to discontinue sessions or give you the impression you are hurting their feelings by leaving.

 It’s okay for you to recharge with time